kevva/which-exclude-npm/readme.md

 ### whichExcludeNpm(name)

 Returns a `Promise` with the path to the binary.
-Rejects if a global binary can't be found or if the binary is installed with npm.
+Rejects if a global binary can't be found or if the binary was installed with `npm`.

 #### name